 5. Benefits Could be a Violation: Some of the benefits of this tool could also cause potential problems.
 The way I read it, the LikeGate, FriendGate or InviteGate features could or should be in violation of Facebook TOS.
 If they are, the value of this tool goes down.

 WP4FB 2.0 is an interesting tool.
-If you have a limited budget and enough design skills to manage your own WordPress site, this would be an option for you.
+If you have a limited A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. and enough design skills to manage your own WordPress site, this would be an option for you.

 WP4FB 2.0 is the leader in its space when it comes to WordPress plugins, and will only get better.
 Looking for a tool to help you create Facebook apps for your Page?
 It’s a product that deserves your attention.